 "In the words of our Holy Father, we need a 'moral about face.'
 The whole world must summon the moral courage and technical means to say 'no' to nuclear conflict; 'no' to weapons of mass destruction; 'no' to an arms race which robs the poor and the vulnerable; and 'no' to the moral danger of a nuclear age which places before humankind indefensible choices of constant terror or surrender.
 Peacemaking is not an optional commitment.
 It is a requirement of our faith.
 We are called to be peacemakers, not by some movement of the moment, but by our Lord Jesus.
-The content and context of our peacemaking is set, not by some political agenda or ideological program, but by the teaching of his Church." - Catholic bishops of the United States, The Challenge of Peace, no. 333
+The content and context of our peacemaking is set, not by some political agenda or ideological program, but by the teaching of his Church." - USCCB, The Challenge of Peace, no. 333

-"In 1983, we judged that nuclear deterrence may be morally acceptable as long as it is limited to deterring nuclear use by others; sufficiency, not nuclear superiority, is its goal; and it is used as a step on the way toward progressive disarmament." - Catholic bishops of the United States, The Harvest of Justice is Sown in Peace, 1993
+"In 1983, we judged that nuclear deterrence may be morally acceptable as long as it is limited to deterring nuclear use by others; sufficiency, not nuclear superiority, is its goal; and it is used as a step on the way toward progressive disarmament."

+- USCCB, The Harvest of Justice is Sown in Peace, no. 1